Goally Penguin Logo with Sunglasses

 To illustrate how this works, let me share a story from my practice.
 I was working with a 7-year-old boy diagnosed with ADHD who often had outbursts at school when things didn’t go his way.
 We introduced the feelings wheel into our sessions, and he started identifying that behind his anger were feelings of disappointment or embarrassment.

 This newfound awareness helped him communicate better with his teachers instead of acting out — significantly improving his behavior at school.
 His parents incorporated it into their daily routine, further reinforcing its benefits.
+Remember, though – while tools like these are beneficial, they aren’t substitutes for professional help if needed.

 The Mood Tuner app encourages kids to look inwards and identify their feelings, helping them understand what’s going on inside.
-Once they’ve recognized their emotions, they can choose from a 20+ activities designed to help them self-regulate and find their balance.
+Once they’ve recognized their emotions, they can choose from a variety of exercises designed to help them self-regulate and find their balance.

-In essence, the feelings wheel serves as a compass for your child’s emotions — guiding them towards understanding and articulating their feelings better.
+In essence, the emotion wheel printable serves as a compass for your child’s emotions — guiding them towards understanding and articulating their feelings better.
 By incorporating this tool into your daily routine, you’re fostering emotional literacy in your kids and paving the way for open and effective communication about emotions.
 So why not give it a spin?
 With our free printable PDF of the feelings wheel, you can start this journey today — helping your child navigate their emotional world more confidently and clearly.

 FAQs about Feelings Wheel